 In the past 5 years we have:

-- Led 8 regional scientific trainings for more than 150 scientists in Africa, the Pacific Islands, Latin America, and the Caribbean on the science of ocean acidification and how to conduct high quality monitoring and experiments
+- Led 8 regional scientific trainings for more than 150 scientists in Africa, the Pacific Islands, Latin America, and the Caribbean on the science of OA and how to conduct high quality monitoring and experiments

 - Provided 35 collaborative research and travel grants to scientists in lesser developed nations

-- Held 2 regional policy trainings and 1 national training for more than 50 policymakers to showcase specific legislative examples of action on ocean acidification and to help policymakers design legislative frameworks that best address their local needs
+- Held 2 regional policy trainings and 1 national training for more than 50 policymakers to showcase specific legislative examples of action on OA and to help policymakers design legislative frameworks that best address their local needs

 - Published a comprehensive guidebook on ocean acidification legislation